Day 1: Arrival in Amalfi/Atrani

 You begin this day with a short bus ride to the captivating historic town of Ravello.
 It is one of the iconic villages of the Amalfi coast, appealing to artists, writers, musicians and travelers from around the world.
 Take your time to explore the village, as it is abundant in medieval heritage sites, but also in spectacular views of the Amalfi coast.
 Later, you continue down the coast passing the beautiful Villa Cimbrone and the hamlet of Castiglione walking through vineyards and lemon groves.
-Soon, you follow the romantic medieval stairs town to the charming little town of Atrani, one of the best-preserved villages of the coast.
+Soon, you follow the romantic medieval stairs town to the charming little town of Atrani, one of the best-preserved villages of the coast (situated only 10min walk from Amalfi).

 This day form the self-guided walking route is dedicated to the oldest pathway tracing back to the medieval Amalfi Maritime Republic - the ‘Maestra dei Villaggi.
 It translates to ‘main road of the villages’ and used to be a paved mule track from the 9th century.
 You walk pass the charming little villages of Lone and Vettica to reach a highlight of the walk - the impressive monastery of Santa Rosa.
 From there, your self-guided hiking route continues to the captivating little village of Conca dei Marini offering inspiring views to Amalfi and the western peninsula.
 Next, the trail takes you down to the magnificent fjord of Furore and the delightful fishing village underneath the towering limestone cliffs.
 The last section of today’s route takes you through an enchanting Mediterranean landscape of vineyards and forests to the coastal village of Praiano where your next two overnights will be.